 In all, more than 20 states have recorded noticeable earthquakes in since the late 1980s.
 When an earthquake will hit is never entirely predictable.
 Insurance companies gauge their policy rates on the strength of probability, making the cost of earthquake insurance much higher for those living in seismically risky areas.

 Unfortunately, apartment insurance doesn't cover actual earthquake damage, but it sometimes covers fire damage or loss that is a consequence of an earthquake or other earth-movement event.

-Renter's insurance is intended to protect you from loss from fire, theft, vandalism, and from liability if someone gets injured in your rental unit.
-It explicitly does not cover "earth movement" events, such as an earthquake, landslides, and volcanic eruptions.
-Your renter's insurance may, however, cover fire damage or loss even if it is a consequence of an earthquake.
+Renter's insurance is intended to protect you from loss from fire, theft and vandalism and from liability if someone gets injured in your rental unit.
+It explicitly does not cover "earth-movement" events, such as an earthquake, landslides and volcanic eruptions.
+Your renters insurance may, however, cover fire damage or loss even if it is a consequence of an earthquake.

 A component of earthquake insurance coverage that could be just as valuable to you as the personal property reimbursement is the loss-of-use coverage.
-You choose the limit to the coverage you wish — from $1,500 to $100,000.
+You choose the coverage limit you wish — from $1,500 to $100,000.
 Loss-of-use pays for your living expenses, within a reasonable time frame, while you are unable to live in your apartment.
-Loss of use coverage does not have a deductible.
+Loss-of-use coverage does not have a deductible.